Kaleff/sun-finance-task/README.md

    - Testing: Not yet, I could add this in a day or two.
 3) Things I have not done.
    - Project Front-End as it was not specified in the task
+4) Things that could use improvement, but would take more time
+   - Additional date format handling, more secure CSV file reading
+   - Params for ```csv:import```, I'm not sure if it was worth adding, if you want to change the file or chunk size, just change CONSTS in ```PaymentImportService```
 ## Nice  to have

 Sail Alias in ```~/.zshrc``` or ```~/.bashrc```